 Once you're on the way, toggle on voice-guided navigation so you can keep your eyes on the road and get to your destination safely.
 If you rely on public transportation to get where you're going, Google Maps provides travel times and step-by-step directions for those, as well.
 You can even order an Uber, Gett or Lyft from within the app, or you can get an update on the parking situation in each area.

-They say to dress for the job you want, but that's a tall order if you're clueless about clothing.
-A sharp outfit can make an impression during a job interview, but if fashion isn't your forte, an app like Trunk Club (available on iOS) can turn your wardrobe around.
-The iPhone app can connect you to a personal stylist, who will ask you about yourself and your style goals.
-Your stylist will load up a real trunk filled with clothing and ship it to your house for free so you can try it all on.
+A sharp outfit can make an impression during a job interview, but if fashion isn't your forte, an app like Trunk Club can turn your wardrobe around.
+The app can connect you to a personal stylist, who will ask you about yourself and your style goals.
+Your stylist will load up a real trunk with clothing and ship it to your house for free so you can try it all on.
 You keep – and pay for – only what you want.
-But the beauty of the service is how it helps you select professional clothing you may not have picked for yourself.
-The Trunk Club iPhone app is only for men, but StitchFix is a similar online service for women.
+It offers free shipping in both directions.
+The beauty of the service is that it selects professional clothing you may not have picked for yourself.
+You will then have a new perspective on how you're presenting yourself through your outfit.

 Can't remember the last time you wore a necktie?
 Tying a tie isn't hard, but it can be tricky if you don't do it often – so don't wait until the day of the big interview to teach yourself.
-The How to Tie a Tie app (available on iOS and Android) can help you practice by walking you through the process of tying a variety of knots.
+The How to Tie a Tie app can help you practice by walking you through the process of tying a variety of knots.
 First, select what kind of knot you want to tie from a list of more than 20 common knots.
 Then give the app a bit of information about yourself, such as your height, weight and body shape.
 Finally, simply flip through the animated step-by-step directions that will show you how to tie your tie.
-You can even flip back to the previous step any time you need a refresher.
+You can even flip back to the previous step anytime you need a refresher.